bbborbo/BORBO/README.md

 (Molten Perforator packet)
 - Reduced proc coefficient from 0.7 to 0
+- Now creates pools of napalm on detonation instead of burning directly

 (Charged Perforator packet)
 - Reduced proc coefficient from 1.0 to 0